 The Nazgul were ancient human kings who became servants to the Dark Lord Sauron.
 They help him to track down the ring of power and occasionally ride a dragon-like fell beast.
 They are also called Ringwraiths, Black Riders, the Nine Riders, Nunbolg, or Ulairi.
 Their leader is the Witch King.

 Take a look at the video we made about how to make the Nazgul gloves that includes our own remake of a scene from Fellowship of the Ring.

 Nazgul Costume Cloak

-I bought 6 years of black polyester fabric to make the Nazgul cloak.
-I would have loved to use silk and linen, like they did in the movies, but I’m on a budget.
+I bought 6 yards of black polyester fabric to make the Nazgul cloak.
+I would have loved to use silk and linen like they did in the movies, but I’m on a budget.
 So polyester.
 It didn’t look as cool, but it did look good.

 Once all of those parts were sewn together, I gathered the fabric on the shoulders so that the seam where the sleeve meets the cloak was exactly at my husband’s shoulder.
 I tacked that gather into place.
 Then gather up the sleeve so that it came to his wrist.
 I pinned those gather, then sewed a few stitches inside each fold, just on the top of the sleeve, to keep them in place.
 That way, the bottom of the sleeve still hung down long, but the gauntlet could be seen.

 I finished the cloak by adding a thick upholstery fabric around the hood and a button to keep the cloak closed.
 The upholstery fabric keeps the hood open in front even though it’s still in front of his face.
 For the movie costumes, they actually made a metal rigging that went over the back and shoulders and around the face.
 This way, the front of the hood stayed open without a head to keep it in place.
 And it gave an inhuman look to the whole costume.
 We didn’t make one of those.